Neuropathy is nerve damage that can result from a wide range of conditions.

 This can lead to tingling, numbness, or muscle weakness.

-Peripheral neuropathy can affect many different nerves, impacting various parts of your body in different ways.
+Peripheral neuropathy can affect different areas.
+This is because it can affect many different nerves, impacting various parts of your body in different ways.

 It’s possible for it to affect a single nerve or several nerves at the same time.